m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 Once the hardware is setup, open the Sketch `mqtt_unsecure` available from the Lab1 folder.
 Have a look at the code and understand what it does before uploading the code.
 Change the content of the variable _group = "MyGroup"_
 Use the provided WiFi username and password if needed (check the defined variable from the .h header file).
-Remember to check the ArduinoMqttClient library and WiFiNINA libraries (Tools->manage Library) were isntalled.
+Remember to check the ArduinoMqttClient library and WiFiNINA libraries (Tools->manage Library) were installed.
 Compile the code and upload it to the board.

 Verify the state of the Arduino board by connecting to the *Monitor* _(in Tools-> Serial monitor)_ in the IDE.
 You can see the transmitted MQTT messages by subscribing on [broker.hivemq.com](http://www.mqtt-dashboard.com/index.html) to the relevant topic